 The black water reflects the still morning

-While monarchs flutter in the rising sun
+Monarchs flutter and dance in rising sun

 Purple skies grow lighter without warning

-Seperate rain, as rainbow colors run
+Separate rain, as rainbow colors run

 Could I have seen a more beautiful sky?